cloud-bulldozer/e2e-benchmarking/workloads/kube-burner/README.md

 ### Max-namespaces

-The number of namespaces created by Kube-burner is defined by the variable `JOB_ITERATIONS`.
+The number of namespaces created by Kube-burner is defined by the variable `NAMESPACE_COUNT`.
 Each namespace is created with the following objects:

 - 1 deployment holding a postgresql database
 - 5 deployments consisting of a client application for the previous database